theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 Assessing quality using FastQC
 ------------------------------

 In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
-Rather, you will be using a software program to assess read quality and filter out poor quality reads.
+Rather, you will be using a software program to assess read quality and filter out poor-quality reads.
 We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
-Later in our workflow, we will use another program to filter out poor quality reads.
+Later in our workflow, we will use another program to filter out poor-quality reads.

-FastQC has a number of features that can give insight into any problems your data may have.
-This can sto you from carrying issues forward in your analyses.
+FastQC has several features that can give insight into any problems your data may have.
+This can stop you from carrying issues forward in your analyses.
 Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
-The image below shows one FastQC-generated plot that indicates a very high quality sample:
+The image below shows one FastQC-generated plot that indicates a very high-quality sample:

 ![good_quality](../assets/img/good_quality1.8.png)

 The x-axis displays the base position in the read, and the y-axis shows quality scores.
 In this example, the sample contains reads that are 40 bp long.
 This is much shorter than the reads we are working with in our workflow.
 For each position, there is a box-and-whisker plot showing the distribution of quality scores for all reads at that position.
 The horizontal red line indicates the median quality score and the yellow box shows the 1st to 3rd quartile range.
 This means that 50% of reads have a quality score that falls within the range of the yellow box at that position.
-The whiskers show the absolute range, which covers the lowest (0th quartile) to highest (4th quartile) values.
+The whiskers show the absolute range, which covers the lowest (0th quartile) to the highest (4th quartile) values.

 For each position in this sample, the quality values do not drop much lower than 32.
-This is a high quality score.
-The plot background is also color-coded to identify good (green), acceptable (yellow), and bad (red) quality scores.
+This is a high-quality score.
+The plot background is also colour-coded to identify good (green), acceptable (yellow), and bad (red) quality scores.

-Now let’s take a look at a quality plot on the other end of the spectrum.
+Now let’s look at a quality plot on the other end of the spectrum.

 ![bad_quality](../assets/img/bad_quality1.8.png)